bennytemmerman/toha/content/posts/Linux/LVM/lvm.md

 - **ZFS**: Advanced file system with built-in volume management and redundancy.
 - **Btrfs**: Modern Linux filesystem with snapshot and RAID features.
-- **Traditional Partitioning**: Simple, low overhead, but limited flexibility.
+- **Traditional partitioning**: Simple, low overhead, but limited flexibility.

-## Use Case: LVM for Database Storage
+## Usecase: LVM for database storage

 A PostgreSQL database needs fast backups and storage flexibility.
 With LVM:
 - Create an LV for the database.